 The glorious Chini Khane museum in Sheikh Safi was built in 735 A.H. by his son, Sadr al-Din Mousa.
 Chini Khaneh is one of the most beautiful halls constructed during the Safavid dynasty in Ardabil which was designed more than 400 years ago by Sheikh Bahaei.
 It includes 1256 cases in all of which there are Chinese wares gifted by Chinese emperors to Shah Abbas I on the occasion of reviving the Silk Road as well as those Chinese wares commissioned by the Iran government to be made.

 In the center of Ardabil city, one of the masterpieces of Safavid architects flaunts.
-This domed ceiling Bazar (16th - 18th century )with a complex of Carevanseray, workshops, schools, mosques, twisted labyrinths, and other public and charity monuments is built during Safavid Dynasty.
+This domed ceiling Bazar (16th - 18th century )with a complex of Carevanseray, workshops, schools, mosques, twisted labyrinths, and other public and charity monuments was built during the Safavid Dynasty.
 Most sections of the bazaar have been constructed and renovated during the Safavid Dynasty and Zand period.
 During the Safavid dynasty, Ardabil Bazaar was very commercially prosperous and was a center for commercial, social, and political affairs.

 Ardabil city has many historical bridges that generally belong to the Safavid period.
 The most important historical bridges of Ardabil are: